Montenegrin Orthodox Church: Support from political parties

 Political parties in Montenegro that so far officially stated support of the MOC have been: the Liberal Alliance of Montenegro and minority Croatian Civic Initiative, officially proposing it to be mentioned in the new Constitution of Montenegro, which eventually did not mention it upon adoption in late 2007.
 The Initiative invited representatives of both the Montenegrin and Serbian churches to a special municipal meeting in Tivat, sparking a boycott by local Serbian politicians.

 During the occasion of 2008 Serbian elections, the church had the support of the Alliance of Vojvodina Hungarians which stated it should be a recognized religion in the country.
 After its 9th Congress, the Democratic Party of Socialists of Montenegro also endorsed the MOC as legitimate Church of Montenegro.

 Public opinion

-According to data from the Centre of Democracy in Montenegro (CEDEM), in February 2007, the Serbian Orthodox Church was the most trusted institution in Montenegro by public opinion (coefficient 3.29), while the Montenegrin Orthodox Church was ranked sixth (coefficient 2.35).
-According to a 2020 poll conducted by CEDEM, approximately 10% of Montenegro's Eastern Orthodox Christians opted for affiliation with the Montenegrin Church, while approximately 90% chose or stayed with the canonical Serbian Church.
+According to data from the Centre of Democracy in Montenegro (CEDEM), in 2007, the Serbian Orthodox Church was the most trusted institution in Montenegro by public opinion (coefficient 3.29), while the Montenegrin Orthodox Church was ranked sixth (coefficient 2.35).
+According to a 2020 poll conducted by CEDEM, approximately 10% of Montenegro's Eastern Orthodox Christians opted for affiliation with the Montenegrin Church, while approximately 90% chose or stayed with the canonical Serbian Orthodox Church.